aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/databases/how-to-save-retrieve-barcodes-to-and-from-database-in-net/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-BarcodeWithDatabase-RetrieveFromDB.cs" >}}

 The above-mentioned method can be used with Windows Forms application using the [BarCodeControl](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol).
-After the BarCodeControl is added to Controls collection of Panel, barcode image gets visible.
+After the BarCodeControl is added to the Controls collection of Panel, the barcode image gets visible.
 ### **Merits**
 - This approach works great for small and simple applications where only simple barcodes are generated
 - It's rather easy to store a barcode in the form of a few text values in the database than storing the barcode image
 - Using this approach, developers can save their resources like database
 - Applications work more faster
 ### **Demerits**
-If you are creating more complex barcode images by also customizing there:* Fore Color
+If you are creating more complex barcode images by also customizing there:* ForeColor

 - Background Color
 - Bar Height
 - Wide to Narrow Ratio
 - X-Dimension
   and other properties then you would have to create extra columns in your database table to store the information about all properties related to a barcode.
 Then this approach would depict the following problems:
-- More columns in table would be created that will consume more storage resources
+- More columns in the table would be created that will consume more storage resources
-- Whenever some new information about the barcode would be needed to be stored, changes will be made to not only database but also to the source code
+- Whenever some new information about the barcode would be needed to be stored, changes will be made to not an only database but also to the source code
 - Increasing the number of columns in the database table would also take more efforts by you to write more lines of code Just assume some extra properties of the barcode that would be required to be stored in the database.